-We are excited to be presenting one project per month during 2020 from our community of Little Scientists Houses and beyond.
+We are excited to be presenting a selection of projects from our community of Little Scientists Houses and beyond.
 If you would like to embrace project work in your service, this is an excellent place for you to find inspiration.

 As you’re reading about your colleagues’ experiences, you can ask yourself which questions the children in your care have asked recently that could lead to your own project work in your service.